GabeScott/standard-works-vault/General Conference/1986 April - We Love You—Please Come Back.md

 Of his own repentance, Alma declares:

-“I was ... in the most bitter pain and anguish of soul; and never, until I did cry out unto the Lord Jesus Christ for mercy, did I receive a remission of my sins.
+“I was … in the most bitter pain and anguish of soul; and never, until I did cry out unto the Lord Jesus Christ for mercy, did I receive a remission of my sins.
 But behold, I did cry unto him and I did find peace to my soul.

-“And now, ...
-I have told you this that ye may learn wisdom, ... that there is no other way or means whereby man can be saved, only in and through Christ. ...”
-(Alma 38:8–9.)
+“And now, … I have told you this that ye may learn wisdom, … that there is no other way or means whereby man can be saved, only in and through Christ.” ([[Alma 38.8|Alma 38:8–9]][[Alma 38.9|]].)

 From this scripture you can see that suffering does not bring forgiveness.
 It comes through faith in Christ and obedience to His teachings, so that His gift of redemption can apply.

 You will learn that sincere, repeated prayer, study, and meditation bring a fuller understanding of the atonement of Jesus Christ.
 Consider His statement from the Book of Mormon:

-“Behold, I have come ... to bring redemption unto the world, to save the world from sin.
+“Behold, I have come … to bring redemption unto the world, to save the world from sin.

-“Therefore, whoso repenteth and cometh unto me as a little child, him will I receive, for of such is the kingdom of God. ...
-Therefore repent, and come unto me ... and be saved.”
-(3 Ne.
-9:21–22.)
+“Therefore, whoso repenteth and cometh unto me as a little child, him will I receive, for of such is the kingdom of God. … Therefore repent, and come unto me … and be saved.” ([[3 Nephi 9.21|3 Ne.
+9:21–22]][[3 Nephi 9.22|]].)

 As you ponder such teachings, your own forgiveness will seem more attainable.
 As you pray from the depth of humility, with total honesty, our Father will hear you and the easing of the burden will begin.